Are you a runner, or do you want to be? This list of must have running gear will help you get started on the right foot!

 Audible

-I used to think high energy music was how you get through a long run, but it turns out, music doesn’t really engage your mind, so you end up pounding pavement while thinking about how miserable you are.
+I used to think that high-energy music was how you get through a long run, but it turns out music doesn’t really engage your mind, so you end up pounding pavement while thinking about how miserable you are.

 Not fun.